Taiko2k/folder-image-sorter2/README.md

  - Press <kbd>Del</kbd> to move the item to system Trash
  - Press <kbd>Left</kbd> / <kbd>Right</kbd> to skip over items in the queue.
  - Press <kbd>Tab</kbd> to autocomplete the folder name to most recent.
+ - For speed, use short names or single letters as your folder names.
+You can rename them in your file manager later.
+ - You can only sort into folders in the destination folder one layer deep.
+(So no `example/example`)